hvitoi/tech-docs/os/linux/packages/core/kmod/modprobe.md

 - Loading kernel modules manually (through `modprobe`) means you will have to modprobe every time you reboot
 - Modprobe by default loads modules located at the following directories (usually `.ko` extension)
   - `/lib/modules/$(uname -r)`
+    - `./updates/dkms` for dkms manually installed
+    - `./kernel` for modules built into the kernel
   - `/usr/lib/modules/$(uname -r)`

 ```sh